themathgeek13/asst0/README.md

 ## Program 1: Parallel Fractal Generation Using Pthreads (25 points) ##

 Build and run the code in the `prog1_mandelbrot_threads/` directory of the code base.
+(Type `make` to build, and `./mandelbrot` to run it.)
 This program produces the image file `mandelbrot-serial.ppm`, which is a visualization of a famous set of complex numbers called the Mandelbrot set.
 (Most platforms have a .ppm view.
 For example, to view the resulting images remotely, use `ssh -Y` and the `display` command.)
 As you can see in the images below, the